 How to Implement ISO 27001 Annex A 8.12 Data Leakage Prevention

-Implementing ISO 27001 Annex A 8.12 establishes robust Data Leakage Prevention (DLP) controls to detect and block the unauthorized extraction of sensitive information.
+Implementing ISO 27001 Annex A 8.12 establishes robust Data Leakage Prevention (DLP) controls to detect and block the unauthorised extraction of sensitive information.
 By applying active filtering to emails, endpoints, and networks, organizations ensure data confidentiality and minimize the risk of intellectual property theft or regulatory breaches.

-ISO 27001 Annex A Data Leakage Prevention Implementation Checklist
+ISO 27001 Data Leakage Prevention Implementation Checklist

 Use this implementation checklist to achieve compliance with ISO 27001 Annex A 8.12.
 Effective Data Leakage Prevention (DLP) is not a policy document; it is a set of active technical controls that physically stop data from leaving your controlled environment.